jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 \end{split}
 $$

 It shrinks small vectors to zero and long vectors to unit vectors.
+Therefore the likelihood of each capsule is bounded between zero and one.

 $$
 \begin{split}